DaniilHarik/node-bootstrap-express-mongoose-passport-starter/README.md

 Source code for my boilerplate node web app starter template,

-What makes different is convention based CRUD implementaton.
+What makes different is convention based CRUD implementation.

-The code is based on MEAN stack and constits of:
+The code is based on MEAN stack and consists of:

 * express.js
 * ejs